During your baby's first 3 months, breast milk or formula will provide all the nutrition needed.

-Your infant also will become more alert as the weeks progress, starting to coo and developing a social smile.
-So there will probably be more interaction between you and your baby during feedings.
+Your infant also will become more alert as the weeks go by, cooing and starting to develop a social smile.
+So there probably will be more interaction between you and your baby during feedings.

 The following are general guidelines, and your baby may be hungrier more or less often than this.
 That's why it's important to pay attention to your infant's signals of being hungry or full.
 A baby who is getting enough might slow down, stop, or turn away from the breast or bottle.

-During these months, breastfed infants start to feed less frequently and sleep for longer periods at night.
+After the first few weeks following birth, breastfed babies start to feed less often and sleep for longer periods at night.
 You can be reassured that your breastfed infant probably is eating enough if he or she:

 Remember that after about a month, breastfed babies tend to have fewer bowel movements than they did before.
 When your child is around 2 months old, he or she may not have a bowel movement after each feeding, or even every day.
 If your infant still hasn't had a bowel movement after 3 days, call your doctor.

-During periods of rapid growth, you may notice that your little one wants to feed more frequently.
-This frequent nursing prompts the mother's body to increase the milk supply, and in a couple of days, supply and demand will get into balance.
+During periods of rapid growth, you may notice that your little one wants to feed more often.
+This frequent nursing prompts the mother's body to increase her milk supply, and in a couple of days, supply and demand will get into balance.